-- What is the application process for non-EEA doctors?
+- What is the Atypical Working Scheme for Non-EEA Doctors?

-- What are the documents required for this Atypical Working Scheme?
+- What are the Eligibility Requirements for the Non-EEA Doctors Scheme?

 - Frequently Asked Questions